free-drones/drone_interactive_map/src/back-end/README.md

 sudo systemctl restart apache2
 ```

-Check the system log to ensure no rendered errors occurred.
+Check the system log to ensure no renderd errors occurred.
 If there are errors, check that you configured
-rendered correctly above.
+renderd correctly above.
 ```bash
 sudo journalctl -eu renderd
 ```